Skip to content

 The program will be launched in Raleigh-Durham, NC and Rochester, NY, under the leadership of Dr. Saira Sheikh at the University of North Carolina at Chapel Hill and Dr. Allen Anandarajah at the University of Rochester Medical Center.
 Dr. Sheikh and Dr. Anandarajah have a track record of success, also leading the ACR’s MIMICT project that was funded by OMH.

-For more information about the project access the Materials to Increase Minority Involvement in Clinical Trials (MIMICT) and Community Health Worker Lupus Clinical Trials Training (LuCTT) website or contact COIN staff, Tenesha Hood at thood@rheumatology.org.
+For more information about the project access the Materials to Increase Minority Involvement in Clinical Trials (MIMICT) and Community Health Worker Lupus Clinical Trials Training (LuCTT) contact the COIN staff via our contact form.

 Collaborative Initiatives (COIN) Projects Map